Kostyantyn Kryvopust: “Debts of Ukrainians for microloans have increased by 56% since the beginning of the year”

 Related

-Bitcoin and Ethereum are on the rise, – Dr. Kryvopust
+Bitcoin and Ethereum prices jumped 8%, Dr. Kryvopust